Road Bike Wheels Buyer’s Guide

 Deep section rims look cool; there is no denying it.
 It’s also an inescapable fact that cyclists like their wheels to look cool.
 It makes it very easy to go down the path towards ‘aero’ wheels.
-The best policy here is to take a step back and think logically about what is most important to you personally.
-The sweetest looking wheelset may well not be the one most suited to your needs and budget.
+The best policy here is to take a step back and think about what is most important to you.
+The sweetest looking wheelset may not be the one most suited to your needs and budget.

 Your bank balance

 Most wheels on the lower end of the price spectrum will have shallow profile rims.
-This doesn’t mean that shallow rims are inferior, however, and there’s also much on offer at the top of the scale.
-A top of the range super light carbon climbing wheelset, for example, could easily cost upwards of $1000.
+This doesn’t mean that shallow rims are inferior and there’s also many options at the top of this range.
+A top of the range super light carbon climbing wheelset could easily cost upwards of $1000.
 Many so called ‘training wheels’ will also fit into this category.

 Due to there being less material in a shallow rim, it’s easier to keep weight down.
 The material of the rim also plays a role here, and there are deep section carbon wheels which will be lighter than shallow-profile wheels.
 Of course, if you don’t have the money to splash out on carbon, then shallow rims are a good way to keep weight down.

-Another significant advantage of shallow rims is that they are considered to have superior handling.
+Another significant advantage of shallow rims is that they have superior handling.
 This is particularly noticeable when riding in crosswinds, where aero rims tend to catch the wind.
 Due to their weight advantages, they also allow faster acceleration.

 It’s important to make the distinction here between wheels designed for climbing, and those designed as everyday training wheels.

 Training wheels are usually designed to provide good ride quality, while being bomb-proof.
-The increased durability often means increased weight, however, due to a higher spoke count.
-If you’re on a budget, or simply want cost-effective upgrade over your stock wheels, then these may be the way to go.
+The increased durability often means increased weight due to a higher spoke count.
+If you’re on a budget or want a cost-effective upgrade over your stock wheels, then these may be the way to go.